mazpe/Faxsmile/readme.md

 - Only 'Super Admin' can 'delete' a Provider
 - Only 'Super Admin' can 'index' Providers
 #### Client Permissions
-- Only 'Super Admin' and 'Company Admin' can 'store' a Client for their 'Company'
+- Only 'Super Admin' and 'Company Admin' can 'store' a Client for their Company
-- Only 'Super Admin' and 'Company Admin' can 'create' a Client for their 'Company'
+- Only 'Super Admin' and 'Company Admin' can 'create' a Client for their Company
 - Only 'Super Admin' and 'Company Admin' and 'Client Admin' from the Entity can 'update' a Client
 - Only 'Super Admin' and 'Company Admin' and 'Client Admin' from the Entity can 'edit' a Client
 - Only 'Super Admin' and 'Company Admin' and 'Client Admin' from the Entity can 'view' a Client